Ese Hombre (Rocío Jurado song): Reception

 Lise Waxer wrote in her book Situating Salsa: Global Markets and Local Meanings in Latin Popular Music, that "Ese Hombre" is a "strong feminist song".
 Virginia Marie Raymond wrote in her book Mexican Americans Write Toward Justice in Texas, 1973--1982 that the lyrics are "rousingly hostile", while John Lannert of Billboard magazine praised the recording's lyrical content calling it a "fiery, stand-up-to-that-man testimony".
 David Cazares of the Sun Sentinel called the track an "outrageous song that bashes an egotistical and womanizing man".
 Cazares believed the track suited La India because it revamped her salsa career.

 Ramiro Burr of the San Antonio Express-News named "Ese Hombre" and another La India recording, "Nunca Voy Olvidarte" as "radio hits".
 Manuel Peter wrote that "Ese Hombre" is an "anthem for female salsa lovers".
 Larry Flick of Billboard, called the recording a "tropical purity".
 According to Jose Manuel Simian of The New York Times, "Ese Hombre" contributed to La India being named the "Princess of Salsa".
 Madeline Rodriguez of Gozamos.com named "Ese Hombre" the "perfect break-up song".
 Jim Allen of AllMusic, called the song a "propulsive, no-nonsense attack" that "deliver a resonant portrait of this contemporary salsa sensation."

-Chart history
+Charts

 Credits and personnel

 Credits adapted from the Allmusic and Dicen Que Soy liner notes.